geeeedev/Cheatsheets/CheatSheet-TSQL-Indexing.md

 -  using a column already ordered ascending, such as an identity column, is a good solution.
 -  Using a unique column for a clustered index enables more efficient search for a specific value

+-  Explain
+-  If a column where new values are not higher than previous is used for a clustered index,
+-  adding each new row would require re-ordering, i.e. moving the whole row and placing it
+-  to its proper location in accordance with clustered index ordering, thus splitting
+-  data pages and affecting SQL Server performance.
+-  If such clustered index is created on a table with frequent inserts and updates, it can cause performance degradation.